mariosky/fuzzy-control/README.md

 ## Run the algorithms
 1. Change the configuration file (`config.json`)
-2. Run the workers using docket-compose
+2. Run the workers using `docker compose`
 3. Run the controller in another terminal with `pyhton distributed.py`